The main question often asked by customers new to solar panels and electric vehicles is:

 Option Two is with solar panels.
 Since you already have solar, you will only need to factor in how many solar panels you need to charge the car and add that into how many you need total for your home.
 If you owned your electric vehicle prior to solar installation, the number of solar panels necessary should have been calculated for you.

 If you purchased your electric vehicle after your solar panel install, the good news is the number of panels you need is very small.

 Here is a step by step guide to determining how many solar panels you will need for your vehicle.

-Step 2: Once you knows your kWh, ask yourself how many miles you drive per day.
+Step 2: Once you know your kWh, ask yourself how many miles you drive per day.

 Step 3: Estimate (round up) how many miles you will drive per year.

 Example: If your car rating is 30 kWh/100 miles and you only drive 25 miles a day than you’re only using 7.5 kWh per day.
 That’s around 2,700 kWh energy usage in a year.
 With this estimate, you can add up your household usage and add the required number of panels to your system.

 Once you have the solar panels you need to power your home and vehicle, you will need to purchase and install an electric vehicle charger.
 You can purchase these just about anywhere now.
 Your car dealership will sell them, you can purchase them off Amazon, eBay, Craigslist, even Walmart.